MiguelGarciaSanchez/First-Passage/README.rst

 First-Passage
 ===========================================

-- Simulates  brownian motions until absorption in a circunference or on a spherical surface.
+- Simulates  brownian motions until absorption in a circumference or on a spherical surface.
 - Computes the mean time until absorption for each initial position.